Ethereal-Labs-Development/smart-contract-audits/reports/dojo-audit.md

 ## Verdict

 The contract contains numerous informational-level flaws mostly pertaining to gas inefficiencies and no documentation.
 There were also a few larger issues with logic/arithmetic that were not implemented correctly.
 Some larger cases could be mitigated by setting certain global variables to 0 to deflect transactions from touching nefarious code.
-In terms of the ruggability of this contract, there does not exist any dangerous `onlyOwner` methods that will allow the owner to perform any wicked calls.
-The only function that could cause a major issue if called maliciously by the owner is mentioned at flag **[H-01]**.
+In terms of the ruggability of this contract, the only `onlyOwner` method that exists that could cause potential issues is mentioned at flag **[H-01]**.

 ## Scope